neurogears/CSIC-UMH-Workshop-2017/_worksheets/closed-loop.md

 * Open the recorded WAV file in Audacity or other waveform analysis software.
 * Measure the round-trip time between the sound onset and its feedback.

 In PC sound systems, latency depends greatly on audio acquisition and generation hardware, so expect the numbers to vary greatly across different machines.
-You can use video feedback to measure latency in video based closed-loop systems.
+You can use video feedback in a similar way to measure latency in video based closed-loop systems.

-### Exercise 2: Triggering a digital line based on region of interest activity
+### **Exercise 2:** Triggering a digital line based on region of interest activity

 * Insert a `CameraCapture` source.
 * Insert a `Crop` transform.